 Your degree will provide excellent preparation for employment and this will be further enhanced by the employability skills training offered through the College of Arts and Law Graduate School.

-Our American and Canadian Studies doctoral researchers have gone on to forge successful careers in a variety of industries, including the media.
+Our American and Canadian Studies doctoral researchers have gone on to forge successful careers in a variety of industries, including the media and over the last five years, 92% of our research masters and PhD students in American and Canadian Studies have been in work and/or further study six months after graduation.
 Michael Burns graduated with a PhD from the University, is now working as a freelance filmmaker, and has created five documentaries: